rf20008/TheDiscordMathProblemBotRepo2/README.md

 This discord bot is licensed under the GNU license.

 # If you run into issues
-If you run into any issues create an issue/pull request here with an explanation of how the modified code fixes the program or DM me in Discord (ay136416#2707) (recommended, as I check Discord more often).
+If you run into any issues create an issue or DM me (ay136416#2707)).

 # Contribute / Feature Requests